Connor Wong Preview, Player Props: Red Sox vs. Yankees

 Connor Wong At The Plate

-- Wong is hitting .257 with 25 doubles, two triples, nine home runs and 22 walks.
+- Wong is batting .257 with 25 doubles, two triples, nine home runs and 22 walks.

-- Wong has picked up an RBI in 25.2% of his games this season, with two or more RBI in 8.7% of his games.
-He has also driven in three or more runs in one contest.
+- In 26 games this season (25.2%), Wong has picked up an RBI, and in nine of those games (8.7%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- In 41.7% of his games this season, he has scored at least once.
+- In 41.7% of his games this year, he has scored at least once.
 And he's had nine games with multiple runs (8.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.